ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ![Placing a copy in the level in ct.js](./images/tutJettyCat_11.png)

-If you click the "Play button" now, it will run the debugger, and we will see a static screen with our backgrounds and our cat.
+If you click the play button "Launch" now, it will run the debugger, and we will see a static screen with our backgrounds and our cat.
 The cat doesn't move yet, and that's what we will change now!

 ![Testing the game in ct.js](./images/tutJettyCat_12.png)